dias-2008/dias-2008/README.md

 🔧 Skills
 Python (Automation, Web Scraping, Data Processing)

-Working with APIs & Parsing Data
+Working with APIs, Parsing Data, Cybersecurity tools

 Basic Object-Oriented Programming (OOP)

-📂 Projects
-🚀 Freelance Parser – A project to automate freelance job scraping

-(…More projects coming soon…)
+📂 One of my proudest projects is WindowsAnomalyWatcher, which you can explore in my repository.
+I’ve also worked on other projects that you can find there.

+More projects im my repo

 📫 How to reach me
 📷 Instagram: @dias_z.h